plinioprado/ctr-client-react/README.md

 Frontend
 * React/Redux

+Comments;
-boilerplate from react-create-app
+* Initial boilerplate from react-create-app
-Coding stantards redux.js.org
+* Coding stantards redux.js.org plus dryer arrow functions
-* Yarn installed but used only npm
+* Yarn not uninstalled but but only npm was run

 ## Style

 Immaginare identity